You Are How You Type

 I was on Facebook the other day and hoped that our global enemies do not judge our culture by what I saw there.
 I’m not a fan of social media and use it primarily for my businesses.

 This time, I went off the beaten path to some trending topics to check them out.
 Yikes!
 Posts filled with profanity, sexual innuendo, and ignorance.
-What I saw confirmed to me why I’m not “into” social media.
+What I saw confirmed why I’m not “into” social media.

-Most comments appeared that the author couldn’t put a correctly structured sentence together if their life depended on it.
-So many with a negative condescending tone.
+Most comments appeared that the author couldn’t put a correctly structured sentence together if their life depended on it—so many with a negative condescending tone.

 I form opinions based on how I am approached via email directly or through my website forms.
-I almost wonder if they are pulling my leg on my business sites, as there is no way they can believe that anyone would take their inquiries seriously.
+I wonder if they are pulling my leg on my business sites, as there is no way they can believe that anyone would take their inquiries seriously.

-I don’t know you and only have how your choose to communicate to be a window into who you are and what you feel is important.
+I don’t know you and only have how your choose to communicate to be a window into who you are and what you feel is essential.
 Never underestimate that you are how you type…